giacecco/bricklink-helper/docs/the_maths_and_the_tools.md

   where *r<sub>j</sub> is the number of required bricks for the *j-th* part ("r" as in requirement).

-- Second, I can't order from a supplier more pieces than they got:
+- Second, I can't order from a supplier more pieces than they got, nor I want to order more than I need:

   ![](images/004.gif)